Gain Confidence When Speaking

 - Details about your topic.

-- A joke or two, to help you gather yourself when you lose track.
+- A joke or two to help you gather yourself when you lose track.

 - Formal distractions like questions, quizzes, etc.

-Speak to your friend(s) in the audience
+5. Speak to Your Friend(s) in the Audience

 These folks are:

-- Not out there to judge you.
-In fact, their presence can reassure you that you’re indeed on the right track.
+- Their presence can reassure you that you’re indeed on the right track.

 Before your session, take 20 minutes to visualize what you want to create for yourself: